clankur/clankur/README.md

-# Hi there!
-I'm Ankur
+# Hey, I'm Ankur!

-An independent LLM researcher and ex-Microsoft & AWS with experience in distributed systems and machine learning.
+An independent LLM researcher with experience in distributed systems and machine learning, currently investigating different approaches to shrink the KVCache.
+Previously worked @ Microsoft and AWS.

 ## 🔬 Current Research